Medacorp/Luigi-s-Mansion-3DS-Remake/README.md

 Official add-on for [Luigi's Mansion](https://github.com/Dhranios/Luigi-s-Mansion), see that repository for more information.

 WARNING!
-This data pack will always load itself at position 2!
+This data pack will always load itself right after the Luigi's Mansion data pack!

 # Changes
 Ghost behavioral changes the add-on applies: